Program Descriptions (updated August 13, 2021)

 - Coaches and program assistants will endeavor to design lessons so a 2-metre distance may be maintained between students.

 - All skaters and their aide must complete the Alberta Health Services daily screening before coming to the Recreation Centre.
 DO NOT ATTEND IF YOU ANSWER “YES” TO ANY OF THE QUESTIONS.

 - All skaters and their aide must check-in and out each day with the Canmore Skating Club volunteer for attendance and contact tracing.

 - Attendance at the CanSkate/Pre-STAR/STAR 1-3 Parent Information Meeting (or viewing of the recording) is required prior to the first class.
-Meeting occurred October 6 at 7pm (link to recording of meeting here).
+Date of the 2021-22 season meeting has yet to be determined (link to recording of 2020 meeting here).

-- For additional COVID-19 protocols being followed, please go to the Fall/Winter 2020-21 Programming page.
+- For additional COVID-19 protocols being followed, please go to the Club's COVID-19 Protocols page.

 CanSkate fees will be pro-rated for late registrations after the first session is completed until 14 days following the first session.
 These programs will be pro-rated for the missed sessions and an administrative fee of $25 will be applied.

 Go to Registration -> CanSkate to register.